bakhtawar785/Testing-Suite/Selenium-Project/README.md

 # Selenium Automation Test – Daraz.pk

-This project is a Selenium automation test for Daraz.pk, focusing on product search, filtering, and validation.
+Selenium automation test for Daraz.pk, focusing on product search, filtering, and validation.
 It is developed using Java, TestNG, and the Page Object Model (POM) structure.

 # Technologies Used